jaridnft/ecommerce-react-graphql/README.md

 - replace possiblePermissions array in frontend/components/Permissions.js with 'POSSIBLE_PERMISSIONS_QUERY'
 - add optimisticResponse & update callback to 'addToCart' mutation on frontend
 - add more verbose login errors, redirect on sign-in
-- add redirect, when non-signed in user navigates directly to singleItem page
 - add more verbose error checking for credit cards (see Stripe's list of credit card numbers that can be used for testing to throw certain errors)
 - add address to credit card checkout
+- add tax calculation to checkout
+- close cart when order is complete